by Barbara Connor, M.Ac., L.Ac.

 INTRODUCTION

-Barbara and I see many patients with back and neck pain and we get very good results treating these conditions with a combination of acupuncture, craniosacral acupuncture, Chinese herbs and nutritional supplements.
-By combining acupuncture with craniosacral therapy we are able to effect energetic and physiological mobilization, fluid exchange, improved delivery of nutrients and removal of metabolic waste products in the affected areas which helps your body to heal naturally.
+I see many patients with back and neck pain and I get very good results treating these conditions with a combination of acupuncture, craniosacral acupuncture, Chinese herbs and nutritional supplements.
+By combining acupuncture with craniosacral therapy I am able to effect energetic and physiological mobilization, fluid exchange, improved delivery of nutrients and removal of metabolic waste products in the affected areas which helps your body to heal naturally.
 The addition of specific herbs and supplements helps reduce the inflammation and rebuild damaged tissues without the harmful side effects of drugs.
-In order to facilitate the healing process in those who suffer from these conditions we have compiled a list of useful foods, foods to avoid and helpful supplements below for your information.
+In order to facilitate the healing process in those who suffer from these conditions I have compiled a list of useful foods, foods to avoid and helpful supplements below for your information.

 RESEARCH ON HOW ACUPUNCTURE BENEFITS LOW BACK PAIN